UMWEDU/umw-admissions-sync/_pages/firstyear-scholarship-acceptance.md

 ---
 <strong>Applicants must return this Acceptance Certificate to the Office of Admissions at the time of deposit.</strong>

 The university awards merit scholarships based on information submitted on the application to include cumulative GPA, test scores and academic program.
-Other factors considered for scholarship amounts include housing status and state residency.  <strong>The University of Mary Washington may change or rescind merit scholarships in the event housing or residency status changes after awarding</strong><strong>.</strong>
+Other factors considered for scholarship amounts include housing status and state residency.  <strong>The University of Mary Washington will change or rescind merit scholarships in the event housing or residency status changes after awarding</strong><strong>.</strong>

 The university will credit one-half of the scholarship each semester to the student’s account (Fall/Spring).
 The recipient qualifies to receive a scholarship for each of four academic years of continuous undergraduate study at the University of Mary Washington if all of the following conditions are satisfied:
 <ol>